 For Apprentices however, despite a 1% increase in BAME applications, there has been a 5% decrease in offers, while female application data shows a 2.5% decrease, with a 5% decrease in offers.
 Perhaps the 81% less offers made for apprenticeships overall is part of the reason for these findings.
 Analysis of data from the end of the hiring cycle come September 2022, will provide more context and information on whether these findings are consistent, and why they are occurring.

 There are many ways to begin tackling these issues.
-From short-term solutions to long-term strategies, analysing your practices with our expertise can help in taking steps towards a much more efficient, effective, and equal hiring process.
+From short-term solutions to long-term strategies, analysing your practices with our expertise can help in taking steps towards a much more efficient, effective, and equal process for Early Talent recruitment.

 When it comes to improving application numbers, the best place to begin is right at the start.
 Is your attraction strategy effective?
 Are you aiming your efforts in the right places?